 5. Clean Streets and Walkable Neighborhoods

-Clean streets mean you have city workers picking up trash, street sweepers coming through once or twice a month, and police officers keeping the peace.
-Walkable neighborhoods mean your city has zoning laws that ensure mixed-use lots that allow businesses and housing to interconnect, so you can walk to the farmer’s market, the movie theater, or the bank.
+Clean streets mean city workers picking up trash, street sweepers coming through once or twice a month, and police officers keeping the peace.
+Walkable neighborhoods mean your city has zoning laws that ensure mixed-use lots that allow businesses and housing to interconnect so you can walk to the farmer’s market, the movie theater, or the bank.
 These are services funded by your tax dollars and overseen by your local government.